“All my sales reps are stupid.”

 You as an owner should set goals for the company and for each individual salesperson, whether they work in business to business telemarketing or in any other sector.
 If you have a sales force that travels, you should go with each person and see how they work with new and old customers.
 Some owners do not have the time or are not qualified to be the salesperson.
 This is the biggest beef from the owners.

 My answer is to hire a full time qualified Sales Manager to work with the sales team.
 If this is not in the budget then I recommend hiring a Sales Consultant, but not one that gives you a plan and leaves.
 You want one that will stay the course and travel with your sales force.
 From past experience you will benefit greatly from this.

 What does a Sales Consultant do?
 A Sales Consultant meets with the owner and learns what his visions and goals are for his company.
 One of my clients hired my company as their Sales Consultant.
 First I met with the company employees as a group, and after I met with each salesperson.
 I told them what the owner’s visions and goals were for the company and instituted a bonus program for them.
-As a result the company had a 30% increase in sales; they went from a deficit to a profit, from a negative to a positive.
+As a result, the company had a 30% increase in sales; they went from a deficit to a profit, from a negative to a positive.
+In addition to giving each sales representative a target, the company owner now also makes use of time-series forecasting (see here) to predict sales for the future.
+This helps them to see when they should release new products, for example.
+It also helps them to ensure the business is staying on track.
+Perhaps this sort of data should be used by more people.